bronson/shrimp/README.md

 ## Copyright

-Shrimp is Copyright © 2012 adeven (Manuel Kniep).
+Shrimp, the original project, is Copyright © 2012 adeven (Manuel Kniep).
 It is free software, and may be redistributed under the terms specified in the LICENSE file.

-Shrimple is Copyright © 2013 Scott Bronson and may be redistributed under the same terms.
+Shrimple is also Copyright © 2013 Scott Bronson and may be redistributed under the same terms.